dokku/ci-docker-image/README.md

   - required: false
   - default: ''
 - `CI_COMMIT`
-  - description: The commit sha that triggered the deploy.
+  - description: The commit sha that will be pushed.
 Interpolated if unavailable.
   - required: false
   - default: ''
 - `COMMAND`: